9th - 12th Grade Dress Code

 Daily Required Attire

-1. An opaque Top with continuous coverage (including undergarment straps) from the shoulders to the waistband in the front and the back
+- An opaque Top with continuous coverage (including undergarment straps) from the shoulders to the waistband in the front and the back.
+Torso must be covered at all times.

 Optional Attire

-1. Hats on designated days.
-Hats should not interfere with the ability to identify the face of any student.
+- Hats on designated days.
+Hats should not interfere with the ability to identify any student's face.
 Students may not put the hood of any piece of clothing on while in the building.

 Prohibited Attire